 "We're all lost and we're all without Christ.
 You know, Jim, sometimes when we compare ourselves with ourselves, we don't realize how bad sin is, but sin is an awful thing.
 Let's look over here at Rom.
 6:23."
 I always open it and let Jim look at it himself.
 It reads: "The wages of sin is death."
 And I say, "Jim, you know this means physical death came to the world because of sin.
 It's a bitter pill, but we're all going to have to go through it because of the sins of our forefathers.
 But it also means spiritual death -- separation from God.
 It means eternal death and final separation from God."

 (By now Jim is beginning to feel his lost state.)
 "Jim, we're all lost and we're all heading for eternity without Christ.
 We're all born this way.
 We can't help it, but there's not only this truth.
 Look back here in Romans 5:8. `But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.'
 Jim, we don't have to die spiritually and be eternally separated from God.
 We can turn to Jesus Christ and through God's love we can be wonderfully saved right here and now.
-Through the whole history of the Christian Church we've tended to make salvation a complicated something that human striving brings to us, but it's really so simple and wonderful.
+Throughout the whole history of the Christian Church, we've tended to make salvation a complicated thing that human striving can bring to us.
+It is not.
+It is really so simple and wonderful.

 "Turn with me to Romans 10:9-10.
 There you will read, `That if you confess with your mouth, Jesus is Lord, and believe in your heart that God raised Him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you confess and are saved.'
 It's so simple and wonderful!
 All you have to do is confess your sins and believe in the Lord Jesus Christ to forgive you of all your sins.
 He'll blot them out and you'll be just like you had never sinned.
 And it can happen right now!
 Jim, could we have a word of prayer?"